-13. Investment, Distribution and Reserves Policy
+14. Investment, Distribution and Reserves Policy

 The National Garden Scheme's operations result in funds accumulating through the year.
-These surplus funds are primarily deposited with Royal London Asset Management and invested in a range of highly liquid short-term financial instruments and deposits before being distributed to beneficiaries.
+These surplus funds are deposited with Royal London Asset Management and invested in a range of highly liquid short-term financial instruments and deposits before being distributed to beneficiaries.

-The National Garden Scheme's designated Legacy Fund investments are managed by Investec Wealth & Investment UK (which became part of the Rathbones Group in 2023) as a medium risk combination of equities and fixed interest securities.
+The National Garden Scheme's designated Legacy Fund investments are managed by Investec as a medium risk combination of equities and fixed interest securities.

-Underpinning the charity's balance sheet from one year to the next is the policy that reserves should not ordinarily fall below 25% of the current gross annual costs.
+Underpinning the charity's balance sheet from one year to the next is the reserves policy that unrestricted reserves should not ordinarily fall below 25% of the current gross annual costs.
 Trustees make a judgement at the time of distributions to beneficiaries, to ensure that the reserves are sufficient to give assurance that the charity will continue to operate in the light of the risks to which it is exposed, but not retain excessive amounts of cash.
-At the year end the unrestricted reserves stood at £438,091, designated reserves stood at £64,151 (these two represent 33% of current gross annual costs) and restricted reserves stood at £269,807.
+At the year end the unrestricted reserves stood at £486,368, designated reserves stood at £505,124 and restricted reserves stood at £427,599.
+Unrestricted reserves represent 31% of current annual operating costs.